top of page

 Steel screens installed in vacant property to protect windows

-Steel screens and doors offer robust protection against break-ins.
+Steel screens and steel security doors offer robust protection against break-ins.
 They are difficult to breach and provide a visible deterrent to would-be vandals.
 Steel barriers can protect windows and doors, making it harder for unauthorised individuals to gain access.

 These security measures are particularly effective for properties in high-risk areas or those that have experienced previous incidents of vandalism.
 The use of steel screens and doors also reinforces the message that the property is secure and cared for.